Invariant connections and PBW theorem for Lie groupoid pairs: Preliminaries

-In that context, a connection is flat if and only if the corresponding anchored map is a Lie algebroid morphism.

 The above is the ``covariant derivative'' picture.
-The corresponding horizontal lift is obtained by composing with the Lie algebroid isomorphism \eqref{eq:isomorphism-derivative-endormorphisms-derivations}, to get an anchored map $\ll\to \Tlin(E)$.
+The corresponding horizontal lift is obtained by composing with the Lie algebroid isomorphism \eqref{eq:isomorphism-derivative-endomorphisms-derivations}, to get an anchored map $\ll\to \Tlin(E)$.
 This horizontal lift point of view of anchored maps $\ll\to \Tlin(E)$, seen as maps $q_L^*E\to TE$, was extensively studied in \cite{fernandes_lie_2002}.

-Replacing $\mathcal D(E)$ by any Lie algebroid $U$, not necessarily over the same base, we define \emph{$\ll$-$\uu$-connections} as anchored maps from $\ll$ to $\uu$.
+Replacing $\mathcal D(E)$ by any Lie algebroid $U$, not necessarily over the same base, we may consider anchored maps from $\ll$ to $\uu$ as generalized connections.
 Anchored maps have been used by many authors, and their use in Lie algebroid theory goes back at least to~\cite{balcerzak_primary_2001}.
+The \emph{curvature} of an anchored map $\nabla$ from $\ll$ to $\uu$ is the bundle map $R^\nabla:\ll\wedge \ll\to r^*\uu$ defined on sections by

+When $\uu$ is regular, the curvature actually lands in $r^*\uu_0$, where $\uu_0$ is the isotropy subalgebroid of $\uu$, i.e.\ the kernel of its anchor map.

 A \emph{connection on a vector bundle $E\to M$} is a $TM$-connection on $E$, i.e.\ an anchored map $TM\to \D(E)$.
 If the manifold $M$ is fibered over another manifold $N$ through a surjective submersion $f:M\to N$, a \emph{fibered connection on $E$} is by definition a $T^fM$-connection on $E$, where $T^fM=\ker Tf\subset TM$.
 It is thus a smooth family of connections on the vector bundles $i_x^*E$, for $x\in N$, where $i_x:f^{-1}(x)\to M$ is the inclusion of the fiber over $x$.